Can Stone Veneer be Exposed to Water? Water Exposure and Long-Term Durability

 Is manufactured stone veneer waterproof?

-Potential risks of water exposure
+Risks of water exposure for stone veneer

 How to protect stone veneer from water damage

-Is stone veneer suitable for wet areas?
+Is manufactured stone veneer suitable for wet areas?

 Can stone veneer be exposed to water?